 - Motivated learners often reach out to others within courses or use cross-course forums to share social profiles or make connections.
 During the program’s first four years, learners would initiate local meetups.
 Through the Facebook group and the help of support staff, they convened in small groups in locations all over the world for networking and maybe just to have a good time.

-— Within custom corporate courses, where learners may have access to internal communications tools, learners have met online and offline to create study support groups or internal recruitment to enroll new associates into the program.
+- Within custom corporate courses, where learners may access internal communications tools, learners have met online and offline to create study support groups or internal recruitment to enroll new associates into the program.

 Community building within learning management comes at a cost

 MOOCs’ accessibility, flexibility, and scalability enable them to be effective developers of practitioner communities.
 In the case of the Supply Chain Management MicroMasters program, developing course content, delivering it, and rigorously assessing learner progress requires a team effort from a large group of people.
 Add to this the work required to grow the community and the resources needed to recreate this kind of learning continually.
 Community content can quickly become a significant investment of resources.
-This is especially the case when the aim is to provide a high-touch experience through forums during and after courses are completed.
+This is especially true when the aim is to provide a high-touch experience through forums during and after courses are completed.